 As you probably know, John and I are devoted day trippers from waaaay back…in fact, we wrote the book on it!
 Our very first book was Day Trips from San Antonio and Austin; since then it’s been split into two separate volumes which we continue to update.
-This year we also added Day Trips from Houston.
+For the last few editions, we’ve also written Day Trips from Houston.
 So we do a lot of daytripping!

 Water bowls and water.
 We use silicone bowls for the dogs.
 In the car, we use a silicone cake pan (I bought this set at my local thrift store for $5 and use the round cake pan for the dogs.
-It’s made for the oven so there’s no problem leaving it in the car while we’re out swimming!)
+It’s made for the oven so there’s no problem leaving the bowl in the car while we’re out swimming!)
 I like it because it’s wide and doesn’t tip as we drive.
 We don’t put much water in the bowl as we travel but it’s within reach of both dogs if they’d like a drink.
 (OK, sometimes they put their feet it in, but that’s OK, too!)
 We also pack a small, collapsible water dish with a carabiner that clips to my belt from Popware for pets:

 Poop Bags.
-We each carry a clip-on poop dispenser filled with bags.
+I carry a roll of poop bags in my PawZaar dog walking bag.
 I also carry hand sanitizer but leave it in my purse when we’re out with the dogs.

 Whistle GPS Tracker.
 For years, Irie and Tiki wore Tagg GPS trackers; today these are known as Whistle 3 GPS Pet Tracker and Activity monitor.
-We always, always have the unit on the dogs (fully charged) when we take a day trip.
+We always, always have a unit on Tiki and Barli (fully charged) when we take a day trip.
 It’s great having the peace of mind of knowing that, if they should get away from us, we can use an app on our phone to find them!
 Barli’s recall is still a work in progress so it’s comforting for him to always wear a GPS tracker in case he gets away from us.

 First Aid Kit.
 We carry a small first aid kit especially for the dogs in our car regardless of how short the outing is!
 Tiki is very allergic to wasps so we always carry Benadryl for her but we also pack some basic items in case one of the dogs steps on some broken glass or has a bad thorn in their paw!